anamud/grain-graphs/README.md

 # Grain Graphs

-Grain graphs is a performance visualization method for OpenMP programs.
-Grain graphs visualize *grains* – computation performed by a task or a parallel for-loop chunk instance – and highlight problems such as low parallelism, work inflation, and poor parallelization benefit at the grain level.
+Grain graphs is a visualization method for OpenMP that connects performance problems to the fork-join program structure at the resolution of \textit{grains} -- task and parallel for-loop chunk instances created during execution.
+Grains that suffer problems such as low parallelism, work inflation, and poor parallelization benefit are pinpointed on grain graphs.
+Since programmers readily identify with the fork-join program structure in terms of grains, problem diagnosis is simplified.
+In contrast, existing visualizations complicate diagnosis by resolving performance problems from a runtime system or threads perspective that is unfamiliar and unpredictable to programmers.

 ![](https://github.com/anamud/grain-graphs/wiki/figures/bots-sort-analysis.gif)